farhadsedaghati/ANN-EAS-GMM-NGA-West3-/README.md

 ## Overview
 This folder contains the saved trained ML models for the paper.
 The showcase code is provided to as a sample of how to load the saved model.
-Also some examples are provided to show how to plot the distance scaling and response spectra.
+Also some examples are provided to show how to plot the distance scaling and magnitude scaling as well as response spectra.

 ## Abstract <a name = "abstract"></a>
 Earthquake Amplitude Spectra (EAS) provide a physically interpretable representation of ground motion that reflects source, path, and site effects and can be used within random vibra-tion theory to estimate response spectra.
 In this study, we develop a data-driven ground-motion model (GMM) for EAS using the NGA-West3 database, focusing on shallow crustal earth-quakes in the western United States.
 The model is formulated using a multi-output artificial neural network (ANN) that predicts EAS simultaneously over a broad frequency range, allow-ing inter-frequency correlations to be learned directly from the data.